jundalisay/superblist/content/en/research/whittaker/aether/chapter-02f.md

 Regarding the physical nature of electricity, Benjamin Franklin held the same ideas as his contemporaries.

-He pictured it as an elastic[37] fluid, consisting of "particles extremely subtle that it can permeate common matter, even the densest metals, with such ease and freedom as not to receive any perceptible resistance."
+He pictured it as an elastic fluid, consisting of particles extremely subtle that it can permeate matter, even the densest metals, with such ease and freedom as not to receive any perceptible resistance.

 But he did not believe that all electrical repulsions are caused by the diffusion of effluvia from the excited electric to the body acted on.
 <!-- He departed, however, from the conceptions of his predecessors, who were accustomed to  -->
 - The tickling sensation experienced when a charged body is brought near to the human face was attributed to a direct action of the effluvia on the skin.
 - This doctrine practically ended with Franklin.

 It bears a suggestive resemblance to that which nearly a century later was introduced by Faraday.